Disentangled Representation Learning and Generation with Manifold Optimization: Proposed mechanism

-The idea consists of learning an auto-encoder along with finding an `optimal' linear subspace of the latent space so that the variance of the training set in latent space is maximized within this space.
-See Figure \ref{fig:schematic_diagram} to follow the discussion below.
-The encoder $\bm{\phi_{\theta}}:\mathbb{R}^d \to \mathbb{R}^\ell$ typically sends input data to a latent space while the decoder $\bm{\psi_{\xi}}: \mathbb{R}^\ell \to \mathbb{R}^d$ goes in the reverse direction, and constitutes an approximate inverse.
-Both the encoder and decoder are neural networks parametrized by vectors of reals $\bm{\theta}$ and $\bm{\xi}$.
+The main idea of this paper consists of learning an autoencoder along with finding an optimal linear subspace of the latent space such that the variance of the training set in latent space is maximized within this space.
+See Figure \ref{fig:schematic_diagram} to follow the discussion below. {Note the distinction with linear autoencoders which also project the data into the low-dimensional subspace although via non-orthogonal transformations.
+As a consequence, the latent variables are not guaranteed to be uncorrelated.} The encoder $\bm{\phi_{\theta}}:\mathbb{R}^d \to \mathbb{R}^\ell$ typically sends input data to a latent space while the decoder $\bm{\psi_{\xi}}: \mathbb{R}^\ell \to \mathbb{R}^d$ goes in the reverse direction, and constitutes an approximate inverse.
+Both the encoder and decoder are neural networks parameterized by vectors $\bm{\theta}$ and $\bm{\xi}$.
 However, it is unclear how to define a parametrization or an architecture of these neural networks so that the learned representation is disentangled.
-Therefore, in addition to these trained parameters, we also jointly find an $m$-dimensional linear subspace $\range(U)$ of the latent space $\mathbb{R}^\ell$, so that the encoded training points mostly lie within this subspace.
-This linear subspace is given by the span of the orthonormal columns of the $\ell\times m$ matrix

-The set of $\ell\times m$ matrices with orthonormal columns with $\ell\geq m$ defines the Stiefel manifold $\St(\ell,m)$.
-For a reference about Stiefel manifold, we refer to~\cite{AbsilBook}.
-The idea is then to encode input data into a subspace of the latent space by
+Therefore, in addition to these trained parameters, we also jointly find an $m$-dimensional linear subspace $\range(U)$ of the latent space $\mathbb{R}^\ell$, such that the encoded training points mostly lie within this subspace.
+This linear subspace is given by the span of the orthonormal columns of the $\ell\times m$ matrix $U = [\bm{u}_1, \dots ,\bm{u}_m]$.
+The set of such matrices with $m$ orthonormal columns in $\mathbb{R}^\ell$ with $\ell\geq m$ defines the Stiefel manifold $\St(\ell,m)$.
+For a reference about optimization on Stiefel manifold, we refer to~\cite{AbsilBook}.
+Input data is then encoded into a subspace of the latent space by